Wines

 • Chardonnay Style: In Champagne, Chardonnay is one of the three main grape varieties permitted, along with Pinot Noir and Pinot Meunier in Blanc de noirs.
 Chardonnay, of course, takes center stage as the single varietal in blanc de blancs Champagne.

-Sonoma Coast, California:
+Sonoma County, California:

 Mornington Peninsula, Australia: